luisarizmendi/ocp-libvirt-ipi-role/README.md

 * ocp_clean

-      description: Removes NFS and HAPRoxy from the node (WARNING: If you have deployed more than one OCP cluster in your node)
+      description: Removes NFS and HAPRoxy from the node
       default: "true"

 * ocp_install_path

-      description: Directory used for OCP deployment (WARNING: If you have deployed more than one OCP cluster in your node)
+      description: Directory used for OCP deployment
       default: "~/ocp"